Memotech-Bill/PicoBB/README.md

     available to BASIC.
   * CYW43=BACKGROUND for network support with automatic (background) polling.
 This option reduces the memory available to BASIC.
-* MIN_STACK=Y to use restructured code to minimise stack utilisation.
-This appears to work but has not been as extensively validated as the original BBC Basic code.
-Use -DMIN_STACK=N to use the original coding.
+* MIN_STACK=Y to use revised code in expression evaluation to minimise stack utilisation.
+This appears to work but has not been as extensively validated as the original BBCSDL code.
+Use MIN_STACK=N to use coding identical to BBCSDL.
+MIN_STACK=X provides further reduction in stack usage at some cost in execution speed (this option is not suppoerted by Richard Russell).
 * GRAPH=Y (Experimental) Add VGA output to console build.

 Note: the Makefile runs Python scripts to automaticly generate C files "sympico.h" and "pico_stub.c"